MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

     When you turn on this setting, the respondent's first name, last name, and email aren't saved in response records by default.
 If you've added variables to your survey, their values also won't be stored in response records by default.
 This is helpful when you want to collect survey responses anonymously.
 A message is displayed below this option that the variables settings are enabled.
 You can turn on the toggle for the required variable if you want to store its value in the response record.
 More information: [Personalize a survey by using variables](personalize-survey.md)

+    > [!IMPORTANT]
+    > If you share a survey by using a generic or custom survey link (a non-personalized link), responses are always recorded as anonymous, regardless of this setting.

     ![Variables settings enabled.](media/variables-settings-enabled.png "Variables settings enabled")

 - **One response per person**: Specify whether a respondent can submit only one response, or more than one.